Kkhr89/AGLS_AT/README.md

 ## Database: PostgeSQL
 ### Done:

- - **users_creator.py**: Automatic users creation by parsing users.xlsx file with user data and executing required steps in browser.
+ - **users_creator**: Automatic users creation by parsing users.xlsx file with user data and executing required steps in browser.
 Can create any amount of users.
 Password for any user: Godfather1989!
 (at the moment, some issues with app when input pass)